float3/vkfetch-rs/README.md

 - [ ] support all the features of the original vkfetch
 - [ ] support other gpus/vendors that aren't part of the original vkfetch
 - [x] use ANSI escape codes that are compatible with all terminals
-- [x] add background to ASCII art so single color logos can be seen on terminals where the background is the same colour
 - [ ] add as much info as possible

 # vkfetch-rs